biolab/orange3/doc/visual-programming/source/widgets/unsupervised/mds.rst

    -  **Coordinates as features** (input data set + MDS coordinates as regular attributes)
-   -  **Coordinates as meta attributes** (input data set + MDS coordinates as meta attributes) Sending the instances can be automatic if *Send after any change* is checked.
-Alternatively click *Send data*.
+   -  **Coordinates as meta attributes** (input data set + MDS coordinates as meta attributes)

+5. Sending the instances can be automatic if *Send selected automatically* is ticked.
+Alternatively, click *Send selected*.
-5. **Save Graph** allows you to save the graph either as .svg or .png file to your device.
+6. **Save Image** allows you to save the created image either as .svg or .png file to your device.
+7. Produce a report.

-The MDS graph performs many of the functions of the visualizations widget.
-It is in many respects similar to the :doc:`Scatter Plot<../visualize/scatterplot>`, so we recommend reading this widget's description as well.
+The MDS graph performs many of the functions of the Visualizations widget.
+It is in many respects similar to the :doc:`Scatter Plot<../visualize/scatterplot>` widget, so we recommend reading that widget's description as well.

 Example
 -------

 The above graphs were drawn using the following simple schema.
+We used the *iris.tab* data set.
 Using the :doc:`Distances<../unsupervised/distances>` widget we input the distance matrix into the **MDS** widget, where we see the *Iris* data displayed in a 2-dimensional plane.
 We can see the appended coordinates in the :doc:`Data Table<../data/datatable>` widget.